tea2code/fantasy-rts/documentation/Kernel.md

 ### main.cpp

 Puts everything together.
 You can manipulate the base settings using command line arguments.
 For example `fantasy-rts.exe help` will print the command line options help.
-To reset the length of one frame to 42 use `fantasy-rts.exe deltaTime 42`.
+To reset the length of one frame to 42 milliseconds use `fantasy-rts.exe deltaTime 42`.
+Following are all supported arguments:

+- **help:** Produce command line argument help message.
+- **deadLock:** Number of extra executions for modules before a dead lock is assumed.
+- **deltaTime:** Set length of one frame in milliseconds.
+- **loadFile:** File name of load file relative to plugins root.
+- **logConfigFile:** Path to log config file.
+- **maxFrameTime:** Maximum length of a frame in milliseconds.
+- **pluginsRoot:** Path to plugins root directory.

 ### Application